East India Company: Colonial monopoly

-The Great Bengal famine of 1770, which was exacerbated by the actions of the East India Company, led to massive shortfalls in expected land values for the company.
-The Company bore heavy losses and its stock price fell significantly.
 In May 1772 the EIC stock price rose significantly.
 In June Alexander Fordyce lost £300,000 shorting EIC stock, leaving his partners liable for an estimated £243,000 in debts.
-As this information became public, 20–30 banks across Europe collapsed during the British credit crisis of 1772-1773.
+As this information became public, 20–30 banks across Europe collapsed during the British credit crisis of 1772–1773.
 In India alone, the company had bill debts of £1.2 million.
 It seems that EIC directors James Cockburn and George Colebrooke were "bulling" the Amsterdam market during 1772.
-The root of this crisis in relation to the East India Company came from the prediction by Isaac de Pinto that ‘peace conditions plus an abundance of money would push East Indian shares to ‘exorbitant heights.’
+The root of this crisis in relation to the East India Company came from the prediction by Isaac de Pinto that 'peace conditions plus an abundance of money would push East Indian shares to 'exorbitant heights.'

 On 14 January 1773 the directors of the EIC asked for a government loan and unlimited access to the tea market in the American colonies, both of which were granted.
 In August 1773 the Bank of England assisted the EIC with a loan.

 The East India Company had also been granted competitive advantages over colonial American tea importers to sell tea from its colonies in Asia in American colonies.
 This led to the Boston Tea Party of 1773 in which protesters boarded British ships and threw the tea overboard.
 When protesters successfully prevented the unloading of tea in three other colonies and in Boston, Governor Thomas Hutchinson of the Province of Massachusetts Bay refused to allow the tea to be returned to Britain.
 This was one of the incidents which led to the American Revolution and independence of the American colonies.

-The company's trade monopoly with India was abolished in the Charter Act of 1813.
+The company's trade monopoly with India was abolished in the Charter Act 1813.
 The monopoly with China was ended in 1833, ending the trading activities of the company and rendering its activities purely administrative.